andrevdm/haskellRogueLike/README.md

 TODO
  - Next (in order)
+   - story (change move player to be a story action)
+   - combat?

  - unordered
-   - story (change move player to be a story action)
-   - combat